Leigh Thompson (psychologist)

 Thompson is a fellow of the Association for Psychological Science.
+As of 2025, Thompson's work has been cited 10,600 times according to Scopus.

 Education

-Thompson received a B.S. in Speech from Northwestern University in 1982 followed by an M.A. in Education from University of California, Santa Barbara in 1984.
-Subsequently, she returned to Northwestern University where she received her Ph.D. in Psychology in 1988.
+Thompson received a B.S. in speech from Northwestern University in 1982 followed by an M.A. in education from University of California, Santa Barbara in 1984.
+Subsequently, she returned to Northwestern University, where she received her Ph.D. in psychology in 1988.

 Career

-After completing her Ph.D., Thompson joined the University of Washington as an Assistant Professor of Psychology.
-In 1994, she had a one year fellowship at the Center for Advanced Study in the Behavioral Sciences.
-She left University of Washington in 1995 to join Northwestern University as the John L. & Helen Kellogg Distinguished Professor of Management and Organizations and an Adjunct Professor of Psychology.
+After completing her Ph.D., Thompson joined the University of Washington as an assistant professor of psychology.
+In 1994, she had a one-year fellowship at the Center for Advanced Study in the Behavioral Sciences.
+She left University of Washington in 1995 to join Northwestern University as the John L. & Helen Kellogg Distinguished Professor of Management and Organizations and an adjunct professor of psychology.
 In 2001, she was endowed the J. Jay Gerber Distinguished Professorship of Dispute Resolution and Organizations at Northwestern.

-From 1995 to 2006, Thompson served as the director of Behavioral Research Lab at Kellogg.
-In 1997, she became the director of Kellogg Team and Group Research Center and the Leading High Impact Teams Executive Program.
-In 2013, she was appointed the director of Constructive Collaboration Executive Program.

-Thompson is a fellow of the Association for Psychological Science.
-She has served on the selection panel of the Decision, Risk, and Management Program at the National Science Foundation and its program review committee.

-Along with her work in academia, Thompson has worked as a speaker, consultant, and trainer for several companies.

 Research and work

-Thompson's research is focused on the topics of creativity, innovation, teamwork and social psychology.
-She has also done considerable research on negotiation, focusing on how men and women negotiate, how to improve negotiation skills and the role of emotions in negotiation.
+Thompson's research is focused on the topics of creativity, innovation, teamwork, social psychology and negotiation.